elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

 * (string) Ethereum address of the newly created Genesis Universe, as a 16-byte hexadecimal value.
-(NOTE: The return value cannot be obtained reliably when calling externally.)

 Cancel Order Tx API
 ----------------------------